Geogouz/ARLCL-Optimizer/README.md

 ARLCL-Optimizer is an application implementing the cooperative localization method ARLCL: Anchor-free Ranging-Likelihood-based Cooperative Localization.
 This method has been developed by the Communication and Distributed Systems research group at the University of Bern.

-The application supports both Graphical (for single scenario executions) and Headless (for batch executions) modes.
+The application supports both Graphical (for single scenario executions) and Headless (useful for batch executions) modes.

 *Supported Models:*
 <br />